 I also find it weird that all of the Pokemon but Forrettress walks sadly to the spot where Brock and May disappeared.
 It’s not like it’d be difficult to animate him going to the spot.
 Did they just forget?

-Pikachu and Ash finally meet back up, but they’re on two different sides of a huge crevice with only the giant crystals connecting the gap.
-Ash and Pikachu try to make their way to each other while trying to maintain their balance on the slippery crystals as well as fighting off the severe winds gusting through the center.
+Pikachu and Ash finally meet back up, but they’re on two different sides of a huge crevice with only the giant crystals bridging the gap.
+Ash and Pikachu attempt to make their way to each other while trying to maintain their balance on the slippery crystals as well as fighting off the severe winds gusting through the center.

 Pikachu and Ash nearly fall into the abyss after catching each other in midair, but Kidd manages to catch them and return them to safety.
 And, ya know, as much as Pikachu tends to irk me, the way he nuzzles Ash’s cheek when they’re back on solid ground is endlessly adorable.